 The College also provides opportunities for girls to follow school sport representative pathways in equestrian, golf, gymnastics, rowing, sailing and snow sports.

-Brigidine College is a member of the Independent Girls’ Schools Sports Association (IGSSA).
-IGSSA has 31 member schools, including country schools such as PLC Armidale, NEGS, Calrossy and Frensham.
+Brigidine College is a member of the Independent Girls’ Schools Association (IGSA).
+IGSA has 31 member schools, including country schools such as PLC Armidale, NEGS, Calrossy and Frensham.

 Its emphasis is on helping girls appreciate the value of physical activity, fair play, teamwork and good sportsmanship while building self-confidence, skill, self-discipline and responsibility.

-In addition to providing inter-school sporting opportunities for girls, IGSSA also provides a pathway to representative competition at the state and national level.
-This commitment to school girl sport at all levels is central to the IGSSA philosophy of encouraging each student to develop her full potential as both an individual and team player.
+In addition to providing inter-school sporting opportunities for girls, IGSA also provides a pathway to representative competition at the state and national level.
+This commitment to school girl sport at all levels is central to the IGSA philosophy of encouraging each student to develop her full potential as both an individual and team player.